oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

     ![Moviestream password](./images/moviestream-pw.png "")

-2. Create an AI profile for **Meta Llama 2 Chat model** by running the following statement in the SQL worksheet.
+2. Create an AI profile for the **Meta Llama 2 Chat model** by running the following script in the SQL worksheet.

     ```
     <copy>